bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

 also based on NVIDIA's work as we previously noted [here](https://github.com/NervanaSystems/maxas/wiki/SGEMM).

-There are large number of academic results with CNNs and high quality open source packages<sup>[4-6](#refs)</sup> from which we have learned.
+There is a large number of academic results with CNNs and high quality open source packages<sup>[4-6](#refs)</sup> from which we have learned.
 Note that a Fourier domain approach such as Vasilache et al.<sup>[5](#refs)</sup> can outperform our kernels for certain